-Create and throw a System.
-AuraHandledException from your server-side controller to return a custom error message.
+Create and throw a System.AuraHandledException from your Apex controller to return a custom error message to a JavaScript controller.

 Errors happen.
 Sometimes they're expected, such as invalid input from a user, or a duplicate record in a database.
 Sometimes they're unexpected, such as...
 Well, if you've been programming for any length of time, you know that the range of unexpected errors is nearly infinite.